 Perhaps vitamin C’s most well-known benefit is its positive effect on the immune system.
-Along with its antioxidant properties, vitamin C has been shown to encourage the production of lymphocytes and phagocytes, a type of white blood cells that assist in fighting off infections and healing tissue.
+Along with its antioxidant properties, vitamin C has been shown to encourage the production of lymphocytes and phagocytes, two types of white blood cells that assist in fighting off infections and healing tissue.

 Studies suggest that vitamin C plays a role in the production of several mood-regulating neurotransmitters, including dopamine, norepinephrine, and epinephrine.
 This explains why lower than normal vitamin C levels may result in feelings of depression and general irritability, though more research is necessary to understand vitamin C’s role in mood and mental health.

 Sources of Vitamin C

 You can get vitamin C from supplements, but it is readily available in certain foods.
 Oranges and citrus fruits are perhaps the most popular sources of vitamin C, but you can also get the vitamin from:

 Recommended Daily Intake